Checklist for renting a property in Amsterdam

 Read more

-On handing over the keys an Interhouse employee conducts a detailed inspection, completes a check-in form and takes photos (all which also serve as an inventory).
+On handing over the keys an Interhouse employee conducts a detailed inspection, completes a check-in form and takes photos (all which also serve as a list of inventory).
 The condition of the property, including meter readings and the number of issued keys, is noted carefully.
-Check the property thoroughly yourself in the days after having received the keys and report any defects not identified during the inspection as quickly as possible.
+Check the property thoroughly yourself in the days after having received the keys and report any defects not identified during the inspection as soon as possible.

 Step 10: